umayangag/nexoan/choreo/DATABASE_CLEANUP.md

 - ✅ Automatically cleans all tables with `attr_` prefix
 - ✅ Skips system tables (pg_*, sql_*)

-## 🚀 Implementation in Dockerfile.crud
+## 🚀 Implementation in Dockerfile.core

 The cleanup is implemented in two phases: